oeg-upm/TINTOlib/README.md

 | 6.3 | 3.3 | 6.0 | 2.5 | 3 |

-The following example shows how to create 30x30 images with characteristic pixels with blurring for the first row:
+The following example shows how to execute TINTOlib using the TINTO method and then display the synthetic image generated for the first row:

 ```python
   model = TINTO(problem="supervised", pixel=30, algorithm="t-SNE", steps=5, blur=True)